“You don’t have to swing hard to hit a home run,” said the legendary baseball star Yogi Berra. “If you got the timing, it’ll go.”

 Timing can help us get the most out of our day.
 But it can have a surprising and unexpected impact on people’s behaviour over longer timeframes as well.
 Understanding how we can help improve our performance and make our communication campaigns more effective.

-Here are eight weird and wonderful ways to harness the power of ‘when’ to get better results.
+Here are six weird and wonderful ways to harness the power of ‘when’ to get better results.

 Time your campaigns for maximum impact

 Timing is a key part of nudge theory and the Government Behavioural Insights Team’s E.A.S.T formula.
 As David Halpern writes in ‘Inside the Nudge Unit’, we are more likely to change our behaviour at some times than others, so timing is crucial.

 The best approach is to get in early, timing your communications when they’re most likely to encourage helpful behaviour and prevent unhelpful habits from forming.

 For example, when Sainsbury’s adopted smart working at its head office in London, their comms approach targeted colleagues before they moved to their refurbished floor.
 Simple tips – like ‘no camping’, ‘travel light’ and ‘feel free to roam’ – promoted the right behaviours from the start, minimising the effort needed to break bad habits later.

 Launch behaviour change campaigns on a ‘fresh start’ day

 Of course, it’s not always possible to intervene before habits form – and we all know established behaviours can be hard to change.
 But science shows we’re more likely to be effective if we plan our communications for certain times rather than others.

 It’s no surprise, for example, that searches for the word ‘diet’ soar by around 80% on January 1st.
 But they also spike at the start of every month and week.
 A similar pattern can be found in gym visits: days that represent ‘fresh starts’ appear to increase our motivation.